A Branch-and-Price Algorithm Enhanced by Decision Diagrams for the Kidney Exchange Problem: Algorithm

-Figure \ref{sub:exactMDD} depicts all possible sequences of \pairsAb\ $\pos_{1}, \pos_{2},...,\pos_{\Kix}$ encoding feasible cycles on the graph copy of Figure \ref{fig:FirstCopy}.
-A value $\pos_{\Kix}$ placed on an arc corresponds to the $\Kix$-th vertex $\vix \in \pairset$ in a cycle covered by vertex $4$.
-For instance, the path $(\mathbf{r},\dgv_1, \dgv_3, \dgv_6, \mathbf{t})$ in Figure \ref{sub:exactMDD} encodes the cycle $\cycle = \{4,3,5,4\}$ in Figure \ref{fig:FirstCopy}.
+Figure \ref{sub:exactMDD} depicts all possible sequences of \pairsAb\ $\pos_{1}, \pos_{2},...,\pos_{\Kix}$ encoding feasible cycles on the graph copy of Figure \ref{fig:FirstCopyv0}.
+A value $\pos_{\Kix}$ placed on an arc corresponds to the $\Kix$th vertex $\vix \in \pairset$ in a cycle covered by vertex $4$.
+For instance, the path $(\mathbf{r},\dgv_1, \dgv_3, \dgv_6, \mathbf{t})$ in Figure \ref{sub:exactMDD} encodes the cycle $\cycle = \{4,3,5,4\}$ in Figure \ref{fig:FirstCopyv0}.

-Since exact MDDs can grow exponentially large, it might be necessary to limit its size, turning them into \textit{restricted} decision diagrams, as we also discuss in Section \ref{sec:SolAp}.
-A decision diagram is called restricted if the set of solutions corresponding to its $\mathbf{r}$-$\mathbf{t}$ paths is a subset of the entire feasible set of solutions.
-Figure \ref{subfig:MDDchains} shows a restricted MDD as if vertex $4$ in Figure \ref{fig:FirstCopy} were an \single.
-In this example, the MDD is restricted to have chains including only two out of the four vertices receiving an arc from vertex $4$; namely vertices $1$ and $2$.
+Since exact MDDs can grow exponentially large, it might be necessary to limit {\cdionne their} size, turning them into \textit{restricted} decision {\cdionne diagrams.
+A} decision diagram is called restricted if the set of solutions corresponding to its $\mathbf{r}$-$\mathbf{t}$ paths is a subset of the entire feasible set of solutions.
+Figure \ref{subfig:MDDchains} shows a restricted MDD as if vertex $4$ in Figure \ref{fig:FirstCopyv0} were an \single.
+In this example, the MDD is restricted to have chains including only two out of the four vertices receiving an arc from vertex $4$; namely, vertices $1$ and $2$.